 c.
 Your financial circumstances change: you experience temporary or permanent financial hardship that makes it genuinely hard for you or someone else who lives at the property to pay for the electricity we supply to your properties.

 In order to supply your property we need to ensure there is a smart meter at your property.
 It may be that we can arrange for a smart meter to be installed at your property.
-A copy of our Smart Meter Upgrade Terms and Conditions are available on our website.
+If this is possible we will supply you with a copy of our Smart Meter Upgrade Terms and Conditions.

 We will work out how much electricity we supply to your property by remotely reading the meter on a regular basis or, if we have not read the meter, are unable to read the meter for any reason, or some or all usage data is missing from our attempts to read the meter, we may estimate the amount of electricity supplied to that property.
 We may also send out a meter reader to physically read your meter.
 If we need to estimate any usage data we will do so in accordance with clause 5.6.
 Alternatively, you can call us for a simple explanation as to how we have calculated the estimated supply.

 Due to the nature of our business, we are unable to supply electricity to you as a customer if you have or come to have any unmetered supply connected to your property.
 Should you already be a customer of ours and you introduce an unmetered supply to your property, or are found to have unmetered supply to your property, you will be immediately required to choose another retailer to supply you with electricity in accordance with clause 4.7, and our contract with you in respect of that unmetered supply will be at an end.